GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 #### Conclusion

-After analysing 120 years of Olympic Weightlifting Athletes Data, and the correlation between the Height, Weight, and IMC (Weight / Height ratio) of all medalists historically, this projects concludes that:
+After analysing 120 years of Olympic Weightlifting Athletes Data, and the correlation between the Height, Weight, and IMC (Weight / Height ratio) of all medalists historically, this project concludes that:

 - A higher IMC *does not* correlates directly to a greater incidence of medals
 - The Height range between 160cm and 182cm have a considerable concentration of medals when compared to other height ranges